Academic Planning for Transfer

 - Complete Major Requirements

 The CSUs accept Associate Degrees for Transfer (ADTs) to make the transfer process streamlined.
 Please visit PCC's ADT page to learn more about these programs.
 You may also check PCC's comprehensive list of majors.
-Other tools, such as assist.org or the PCC Transfer Tool may also provide additional insights into programs and/or other institutions, such as the UCs.
+Other tools, such as assist.org may also provide additional insights into programs and/or other institutions, such as the UCs.

 Complete 60 transferrable units